Is it Really Fall Until You Visit Gull Meadow Farms?

 Purchasing tickets online for busier times helps the team at the farm spread out visitor traffic and secures your timeslot.

-Also new this year, you have the option to switch your ticket date/arrival time up to 36 hours before your initial selected date/time for Friday/Saturday/Sunday tickets.
+You have the option to switch your ticket date/arrival time up to 36 hours before your initial selected date/time for Friday/Saturday/Sunday tickets.

 Anyone 36 inches or taller requires a ticket for admission.